ringcentral/ringcentral-api-docs/docs/basics/create-app.md

 # Creating an Application

-Create your application at [Developer Portal](https://developers.ringcentral.com/) following the steps:
+Create your application at [Developer Portal](https://developers.ringcentral.com/) following these steps:

 1. [Sign in](https://developers.ringcentral.com/login.html#/) to Developer Portal with your account login and password.
 If you do not have RingCentral account, please sign up.